 Moisture readings of the wood members of the crawlspace may also be taken.
 Each of our technicians has a moisture meter on their service truck.
 Ideally the moisture levels should be 15% or less.
 Above 20% is considered high and above 28% can lead to fungal growth and other wood destroying organisms.

 Moisture levels can be reduced with the installation of a moisture barrier.
-A dehumidifier may also be necessary.
-We typically install 6 or 9 mil poly moisture barriers and have several dehumidifiers can we can recommend or install for you.
+We typically install 6 or 9 mil poly moisture barriers and have several dehumidifiers we can recommend or install for you.

 Meriwether Pest & Wildlife, LLC